1. What is the purpose of this policy?

 Occasionally we may receive health data or other sensitive data from a resident without having requested this information.
 An example of this being when a resident may email us a doctor’s letter that we have not requested.
 In this situation, we will deem that the tenant has provided explicit consent for us to process this data.

 Given that the internet is a global environment, using the internet to collect and process User Data necessarily involves the transmission of data on an international basis.
 Therefore, by browsing our Site and communicating electronically with us, you acknowledge and agree to our processing of your User Data in this way.

 11. How long will we retain your information for?

 We will only retain your personal information for as long as it is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements and limitation periods.

 12. If you fail to provide personal information

 If you fail to provide certain vital information when requested, we may not be able to perform or complete the referencing process that will allow us to enter into a tenancy contract into with you.

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for a different purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal information without your knowledge or consent, where this is required or permitted by law.